 Given the differential revealed preference for specific unit types between LTRs and SLLs, we exploit the pre-existing product mix in a location in 1990 to give us exogenous variation in the probability that investors enter a local market.
 To do so, we construct a "suitability index" based on how suitable the 1990 product mix is to those characteristics revealed as being correlated with LTR entry between 2010-2022, controlling for the characteristics that other landlord types also prefer.
 This yields the differential suitability particular to LTR entry relative to other landlords.
-Additionally, this index is orthogonalized to the endogenous socioeconomic and demographic characteristics, ensuring variation is driven by slow-moving product characteristics and not endogenous market characteristics, such as income levels or minority shares.
-The relevance condition requires that institutional investors differentially favor certain product types, while the exclusion restriction requires that these characteristics in 1990 would not impact changes in housing outcomes differently two decades later, except through their relative suitability to institutional investors.
+Additionally, this index is orthogonalized to the endogenous socioeconomic and demographic characteristics, ensuring variation is driven by slow-moving product types, while the exclusion requires that institutional investors differentially favor certain product types, while the exclusion restriction requires that these characteristics in 1990 would not impact changes in housing outcomes differently two decades later, except through their relative suitability to institutional investors.
 We present a placebo check to show that house price changes are balanced over the suitability index in the decade before the rise of LTRs, suggesting a lack of pre-trends in product characteristics driving differential price outcomes over our sample period.